Skip to main content

 The Curious Case of Benjamin Braddock

-As a reference, I turn to Cool Hand Luke, released the same year as The Graduate.
-The former sees Paul Newman playing a defiant prisoner pushing back against the iron grip of the corrupt warden.
-The prison warden tries to tell Luke one thing, and Luke does the exact opposite to prove how he won't be broken.
-Luke is much more emblematic of the kind of character that was popular during this era.
+Let me get into why I find Benjamin such an outlier in 1960s cinema by turning to Cool Hand Luke, released the same year as The Graduate.
+That film sees Paul Newman playing a defiant prisoner pushing back against the iron grip of the corrupt warden.
+Luke is much more emblematic of the kind of character that was popular during this era of reinvention.
 The rebellious anti-hero who willfully fights a one-man-war against the establishment.

 Benjamin Braddock is not that character.